Are there TPS green card pathways?

-Is there a light at the end of the TPS tunnel?
+Is there a permanent residency light at the end of the TPS tunnel?

-With the Temporary Protected Status program being phased out, you’re probably worried about what the future holds for you and your family.
+Because Temporary Protected Status is a temporary program, you probably worry about what the future might hold for you and your family.

 - What will happen to my wife or my husband if I’m deported?